jemunro/Tidy-nf/README.md

     * select subset of variables and reorder them
     * see `dplyr::select()`
 * tidy
     * set names for variables.
 Converts List to LinkedHashMap.
-Output is a 'TidyChannel'.
     * see `magrittr::set_names()`
 * rename
     * rename a single variable
     * see `dplyr::rename()`
 * unname
     * Remove names.
 Converts LinkedHashMap to List
-    * see `base::uname()`
+    * see `base::unname()`
 * unnest
-    * unnests inner lists, provide keys to unnest specific variables
+    * un-nests inner lists, provide keys to unnest specific variables
     * see `tidyr::unnest()`
 * full_join
     * joins two 'TidyChannel' by selected variables, missing elements replaced by null